schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		:type LeftKey: str
 		:param RightKey: either a glyph name or a class name
 		:type RightKey: str
-		:param direction: optional writing direction (see Constants; 'LTR' (0) or 'RTLTTB').
-Default is LTR. (added in 2.6.6)
+		:param direction: optional writing direction (see Constants; 'GSLTR' (0) or 'GSVertical').
+Default is GSLTR. (added in 2.6.6)
 		:type direction: int